dankelley/dankelley.github.io/_posts/2014-01-15-colourizing-along-a-trajectory.md

 # Introduction

 In Oceanography it can be useful to use colour to display z values along an (x,y) trajectory.
 For example, CTD data might be displayed in this way, with x being distance along track, y being depth, and z being temperature.
-This post shows how one might do this generally with fake data.
+This post shows how one might do this.

 # Methods